explosion/spacy-course/chapters/en/chapter1.md

 - Import the `Matcher` from `spacy.matcher`.
 - Initialize it with the `nlp` object's shared `vocab`.
-- Create a pattern that matches the `'TEXT'` values of two tokens: `"iPhone"` and `"X"`.
+- Create a pattern that matches the `"TEXT"` values of two tokens: `"iPhone"` and `"X"`.
 - Use the `matcher.add` method to add the pattern to the matcher.
 - Call the matcher on the `doc` and store the result in the variable `matches`.